Tony Trinci: Career and research

-Trinci was the president of the British Mycological Society for the academic year 1991–1992 and was elected the president of the Microbiology Society in 1994.
+Trinci served as president of the British Mycological Society for the academic year 1991–1992 and was elected the president of the Microbiology Society in 1994.
 He was awarded the Marjory Stephenson Prize in 1994.
-He was an editor of the Journal of General Biology (renamed in 1994 Microbiology) for four years beginning in 1990.
+He served an editor of the Journal of General Microbiology from 1990 to 1994, after which the journal was renamed Microbiology.

-He supported David Denning's creation of the University of Manchester's Manchester Fungal Infections Group, an international centre for fungal infection biology.
-Trinci was a trustee of the Fungal Infection Institute from September 2006 to January 2011.
+Trinci supported David Denning's creation of the University of Manchester's Manchester Fungal Infections Group, an international centre for fungal infection biology.
+Trinci served as a trustee of the Fungal Infection Institute from September 2006 to January 2011.